laugenbrezel1004/kailian/README.md

 The final compiled binary is named `kailian`.

 ## Build Commands
 By default, running `make` will compile the project for a debug build and create the binary file `bin/kailian`.
-If you want to create the release build, use `make BUILD_M ODE=release`.
+If you want to create the release build, use `make release`.
 To install the compiled binary in the appropriate system directory (for release builds only), run `make install`.

-If you wish to clean the build files or rebuild the project from scratch, use `make c lean` or `make rebuild`, respectively.
-To specifically build for debug or release mod e without building anything else, use `make debug` or `make release`, respectively.
+If you wish to clean the build files or rebuild the project from scratch, use `make clean` or `make rebuild`, respectively.
+To specifically build for debug or release mode without building anything else, use `make debug` or `make release`, respectively.

 ## Notes
 - The Makefile uses wildcards and pattern rules to automatically detect source files